-b.
-John is here, isn't he?
+• "John is here, isn't he?"

-Based on that question, one of the chances that she is already biased in favor of positive answer, wanting only confirmation by the addressee.
-She still want a response from her addressee, as she do with a yes-no question; but she has enough knowledge to predict that response, much as a declarative statement without assumption that the statement is to be believed by the addressee leeway, not forcing the addressee to go along with the views of the speaker.
+Based on that question, instead, one of the chances that she is already biased in favor of positive answer, wanting only confirmation by the addressee.
+She still want a response from her addressee, as she do with a yes-no question; but she has enough knowledge to predict that response, much as with a declarative statement.
+A tag question, then, might be thought of as a declarative statement without assumption that the statement is to be believed by the addressee leeway, not forcing the addressee to go along with the views of the speaker.